 The UC Davis Medical Center and Children's Hospital offers Pediatric Critical Care and Neonatal Transport services to the greater Sacramento area and counties of Northern California.
 UC Davis is also a leader in pediatric telemedicine, providing telemedicine support to several community nurseries and emergency departments.
 Together these programs allow us to care for a large variety of rare neonatal conditions from throughout Northern California.

 Infants that are discharged from the NICU that are at high risk for developmental delay are followed in our Baby Steps Clinic at the MIND Institute.
 This is a unique, and world renowned institute dedicated to the investigation of neurodevelopmental disorders.
 The Baby Steps clinic is staffed by Board-certified developmental and behavioral pediatricians, neonatologists, licensed developmental psychologists and social workers.

 The Center for Health and Technology is the home of the Center for Virtual Care and the Telemedicine Clinic.
 The Center for Virtual Care provides the opportunity for high fidelity simulation training of fellows, residents, and nursing staff.

 Our training program offers up to 12 months of experience in the NICU.
 Fellows' supervised responsibilities include counseling of high risk families on the obstetrical service, evaluation and stabilization of newly admitted infants and ongoing care of those on the clinical service.
 Fellows coordinate the performance of needed procedures and consultations with subspecialty services.
 They participate in the preparation for patient discharge and long-term care.
 Fellows are responsible for mentoring and supervising the work of residents and medical students.

-Fellows attend one half-day clinic per month where high-risk ICN graduates undergo medical and psychometric evaluation, and are referred to appropriate services when needed.
+Fellows attend one half-day clinic per month at the MIND institute where high-risk NICU graduates undergo medical and psychometric evaluation, and are referred to appropriate services when needed.